munificent/game-programming-patterns/book/event-queue.markdown

 overflow the stack and crash your game.
 With a queue, the asynchrony unwinds the stack, so the game may keep running even though spurious events are <span name="log">sloshing</span> back and forth in there.
-A common rule to avoid this is to avoid sending events from within an event handler.
+A common rule to avoid this is to avoid *sending* events from within code that's *handling* one.

 <aside name="log">